 Like many Australians, I’d traveled throughout the world but I’d never driven around my own country - Australia.
 I'd done various trips throughout the country and have been to all the capital cities.
 But there was still a lot of the country I’d never been to.
 “See Australia first” is a common saying in Australia.
 But very few Australians seem to do that.
 As soon as they get enough money together for an overseas trip they’re off and generally looking for a job in a foreign land.
 Seeing Australia is something one can do at any stage of one’s life, preferably in the later stages.
 I suppose that is true.
 It takes a little more stamina to put up with the trials and tribulations of traveling in a foreign country especially when you don’t know the language and customs.

-So, at the ripe old age of 52 years I decided that it was time to go out and take a closer look at my own country.
-A trip right round the country.
+So, at the ripe old age of 52 years, I decided that it was time to go out and take a closer look at my own country.
+A trip all the way around the country.
 I’d thought about the idea of driving Hewie around the country for some time.
 The final push to do it was when I met some people who introduced themselves and then said that they were from the state of Victoria.

 “Where in Victoria?”
 I asked, assuming they would probably be from Melbourne.

 I must have looked puzzled.
 I was.
 I’d heard of Warrnambool but I’d never been there.
 I couldn’t place it in my mind exactly where it was.
 I thought that it was slightly inland.
 Before I could say anything more they decided to ease my embarrassment

 “It’s on the Great Ocean Road.”